 This generally means, however, that if the dog had never before behaved in a threatening manner and had never hurt another person, it can be more difficult to pursue a claim.
 Basically, a dog has to have bitten before to be established as potentially dangerous.

 Even if the dog hasn’t bitten anyone before, that doesn’t necessarily mean you don’t have a case at all.
-Your best bet is to contact a qualified dog bite lawyer for help.
-If you’re in the Lafayette area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.
+Your best bet is to contact a qualified dog injury lawyer for help.
+If you’re in the Lafayette, Louisiana area and you need help with a dog bite case, contact Blaine Barrilleaux for a free consultation today.